cyrilcc/org.openhab.binding.rflink/README.md

 * Lighting switch
 * Wind (_to be tested_)
 * Rain (_to be tested_)
-* Temperature
+* Temperature (Recieve)
+* X10 Switch (Send)
-* Switch / Contact (Recieve only)
+* X10Secure Contact (Recieve)
 * RTS / Somfy blinds (Send only)

-As the project is at its very beginning, the binding does not support many devices and only RTS / Somfy commands.
+As the project is at its very beginning, the binding does not support many devices.

 ## Discovery